Lebanon:Operations of the Islamic Resistance on Sunday, Janu...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 4:00 p.m. a gathering of “Israeli” troops in the vicinity of the “Metula” Site with the appropriate weapons and scored direct hits, causing deaths and injuries among the troops.
+- At 10:30 a.m. a gathering of “Israeli” enemy soldiers near “Al-Marj” site with missiles, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 4:00 p.m. the “Al-Marj” Site with the appropriate weapons, scoring direct hits.
+- At 12:00 noon the newly installed surveillance equipment in the vicinity of “Al-Mutela” site by the snipers of the Islamic Resistance, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 4:00 p.m. the “Shomera” Barracks with the appropriate weapons, scoring direct hits.
+- At 12:30 p.m.
+“Birket Risha” site was targeted with appropriate weapons, scoring a direct hit.

-- The Islamic Resistance fighters targeted at 4:00 p.m. a gathering of “Israeli” troops in the vicinity of the “Mitat” Site with the appropriate weapons, scoring direct hits.
+- At 12:30 a.m. an “Israeli” enemy drone flying over Marwahin village.
+It was intercepted with appropriate weapons, causing it to crash.

-- The Islamic Resistance fighters targeted at 4:00 p.m. the “Zar’it” Barracks with Burkan rockets, scoring direct hits.
+- At 12:42, an “Israeli” force in “Kfar Yuval” settlement [occupied Abil al-Qamh] with appropriate weapons, leaving a number of casualties as dead and wounded.

-- The Islamic Resistance fighters targeted at 5:00 p.m. a gathering of “Israeli” troops in the vicinity of the “Ya’ara” Barracks with rockets, causing direct hits.
+- At 13:00 p.m. a gathering of “Israeli” enemy soldiers in the vicinity of “Hadab Yaroun” site with missiles, causing a direct hit.

 {And victory comes only from Allah – the Almighty, All-Wise}.